The Club & Membership

 2018 will see the 50th Anniverasry of the Clubs formation.
 A list of the lions who have been President over the past years can be viewed by Clicking Here

 The International Association of Lions Clubs, better known as Lions Clubs International, was the brain child of Melvin Jones and came into being on 7th June 1917, in October of that year the first Convention was held and a total of 22 Clubs attended.
 The first Club to be formed outside the United States was Windsor, Ontario, Canada and so the International Association was started.
 The first Lions Club in the UK was formed in 1950 as a result of the influence of US Servicemen here during the war.

 All Lions throughout the world wear in their lapel an emblem consisting of a gold "L" on a purple field.
 Bordering this is a circular gold area with two lion profiles facing away from the centre.
 Symbolically the lions face both past and future.
 As you can see from the logo at the top of this page, the royal colours of purple and gold were selected as the official colours when the Association was organised in 1917.
 Purple stands for loyalty to friends and to one's self, and for integrity of mind and heart.
 Gold symbolises sincerity of purpose, liberality in judgement, purity in life and generosity in mind, heart and purse towards humanity.
 To view more information about Lions Clubs in the UK Click Here

 We now have a facebook page.
 Find us at:- East Grinstead Lions Club

-The East Grinstead town crest used on the Welcome Page is used with the kind permission of the Council and the Mayor.
-9.3.16
+The East Grinstead Town Crest shown on the Welcome Page is used with the kind permission of the Council and the Mayor. dated 9.3.16.